mikestangdevs/Quiz-App/README.md

 # Quiz-App

-This quiz app is my first webdev project as I am learning how to code in several languages to hopefully become a developer.

 written in html, css, and js

-it was developed all on a local server and fetches highscores and questions from local storage and a JSON file
+it was developed all on a local server and fetches highscores and questions from local storage / JSON file

-The steps I took into creating this program (Through a Udemy course) are listed below
+Steps in creating from Udemy Course

 1. Creat home page and application styling
 2. Create and style the home page